ece-student/Team-16/docs/lab1/lab1.md

   * 9V battery to power the servos, which we attached under the chassis board with velcro.
   * a velcro to attach a rechargable battery pack to the top of the board to power the arduino and a breadboard on top of the battery pack.

 The wiring was simple and done on the breadboard.
 The PWM digital output pins 5 and 6 were used to control the servos.
 Each servo used identical circuitry.
 The digital pins were connected to the servos through a 300 Ohm resistor.
-The 9V battery supplied the voltage for the servos and the ground on the breadboard was connected to the ground in the arduino.
+The 9V battery supplied the voltage for the servos and the ground on the breadboard was connected to the ground on the arduino.

 ### Part 7: Driving your robot autonomously